 The biggest single problem is escaping Earth’s gravity at reasonable cost.
 To get to low Earth orbit you need to travel at 28,600 kms/hour, and 50% faster to escape the Earth’s gravity completely.
-So far we have used rockets, which means that virtually all the energy at lift off is for transporting the fuel and its casings/engines – and then it’s thrown away after a single use.
+So far we have used rockets, which means that virtually all the energy at lift off is for transporting the fuel (payload is only around 4% of total weight) and its casings/engines – and then it’s thrown away after a single use.
 Space X have managed to recover a first stage rocket, and reckon it can be reused up to 10 times.
 That does bring down the cost, but even with complete first and second stage reuse it will still be high.

 The engine’s secret is its heat-exchanger technology that can can cool air entering it from 1,000°C to minus 150°C in just one hundredth of a second whilst preventing ice from forming within the unit.
 This allows the engine to switch in flight from air-breathing mode at Mach 5.5—twice as fast as a jet—to that of a rocket engine, reaching Mach 25, or 7.5 km per second.